clementzach/misc/README.md

 This repository has scripts I've written for random projects over the years.

 I wrote the duplicate_removal script to screen out duplicate articles when we were doing a meta-analysis.
+(I haven't read the duplicate_removal script since I wrote it in 2018 so it may be clunky)

 I wrote the Titanic script as a class project.